dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 ![adding disqus comments to Jekyll blog](/images/how-to-add-comments-to-jekyll-blog.jpg)

 The best part of Disqus is that it allows users to comment using facebook, twitter, Google plus or just using an email address!
-Moreover, if you have a bunch of blogs, you can have different comment boxes for them and manage it from a signle account!
+Moreover, if you have a bunch of blogs, you can have different comment boxes for them and manage it from a single account!

 ![adding disqus comments to Jekyll blog](/images/how-add-disqus-to-jekyll-blog.jpg)